 Biography – DJ Bartel

-DJB’s work has been published by Harper’s, Hustler, Time-Life, Mississippi Valley Review, Doubleday, Stagebill, Windsor Review, Libido, Aji, and a great many magazines, journals, newspapers, and other enterprises in New York, Los Angeles, Washington, D.C., San Francisco, Baltimore, and abroad in Paris and Moscow.
-Bartel served as co-commentator for the ABCNews.com coverage of Princess Diana’s royal funeral.
-He produced the worldwide nightly radio coverage of the Olympic Arts Festival in Los Angeles, Summer ’84.
+DJB’s work has been published by Harper’s, Hustler, Time-Life, Mississippi Valley Review, Doubleday, Stagebill, Windsor Review, Libido, Aji, and many other magazines, journals, newspapers, as well as enterprises in New York, Los Angeles, Washington, D.C., San Francisco, Baltimore, and abroad in Paris and Moscow.
+Bartel served as co-commentator for the ABCNews.com’s landmark coverage of Princess Diana’s Royal Funeral.
+He produced and anchored the worldwide nightly radio coverage of the Olympic Arts Festival in Los Angeles, Summer ’84.
 Dennis taught writing for more than a decade at The Johns Hopkins University and the University of Pittsburgh.
 He was called a “great teacher” in The New York Review of Books.

 Praise for DJB’s award-winning first book, a volume of stories, Voyeurs . . .